visionbyangelic/invincibility-cloak/README.md

 ## Contact

-Created by [Heaven](https://github.com/nerdyalgorithm) (GitHub username: **nerdyalgorithm**).
+Created by [ANGELIC](https://github.com/visionbyangelic) (GitHub username: **visionbyangelic**).
-For questions or feedback, please open an issue or reach out on GitHub.
+Feel free to open issues or reach out on GitHub for questions or feedback.

 ---

-## Acknowledgments

-- Inspired by classic invisibility cloak projects using OpenCV.
-- Thanks to the OpenCV community for their excellent documentation and support.